6 ways to get a better grip on your phone

 The downside, of course, is that your phone won't lie completely flat when you set it down.

-The only real problem with the Ring is the price: $25 (converted to around £32, AU$55) when purchased directly from Spigen.
+The only real problem with the Ring is the price: $25 (converted to around £19, AU$32) when purchased directly from Spigen.
 But Amazon currently sells them for $15, a little more reasonable.

 Ungrip

-Kind of a cross between the Spigen ring and the PhoneHandle, the Ungrip consists of a small plastic plate that attaches to the back of your phone and a fabric loop attached to that plate.
-It's not rigid like the ring and not as tight as the PhoneHandle -- and therefore a bit more comfortable than either of them.
+Kind of a cross between the Spigen ring and the LoveHandle, the Ungrip consists of a small plastic plate that attaches to the back of your phone and a fabric loop attached to that plate.
+It's not rigid like the ring and not as tight as the LoveHandle -- and therefore a bit more comfortable than either of them.

 The downside is that you finger doesn't quite so easily work its way into the loop: It's harder to "catch" by touch alone.
 What's more, Ungrip adds a bigger bump to the back of your phone, but doesn't afford the ring's kickstand capabilities.